roughnecks/ZED/README.md

 `updatePricesOnStartup`: If you want the bot to update prices for all the Items in its Steam Inventory at startup, set this to true.

+`syncInventoryWithDbOnStartup`: Update DB entries syncing them with bot's Inventory (you can also sync manually with Admin-Only "!sync" command).

 `db "connectionString"`: This depends on your MongoDB Configuration - Something like this should work: "mongodb://localhost:27017/zed"